redis/redis-doc/docs/manual/cli.md

 ## Command line usage

-To run a Redis command and receive its reply as standard output to the terminal, include the command to execute as separate arguments of `redis-cli`:
+To run a Redis command and return a standard output at the terminal, include the command to execute as separate arguments of `redis-cli`:

     $ redis-cli INCR mycounter
     (integer) 7